-PT 503 Homiletics (3 credits)
+PT 503 Homiletics (3 credits) (This course was previously listed as PT 645.)

 This course encourages the development of crucial resources, skills, and confidence in communication of the Gospel.
 Both theological and practical questions about the nature of preaching are explored and discussed.